yuanshunning/pickit-docs/docs/getting_started/exercises/exercise_region_of_interest.rst

 -  Assume that the balls need to be picked from the bin.
 Create a good region of interest for this application.
--  (bonus)Detect all the balls in the bin.
+-  (Bonus) Detect all the balls in the bin.

-**Hint:** A good region of interest shows all the items in the bin but not the bin itself.
+.. tip:: A good region of interest shows all the items in the bin but not the bin itself.

 How to get started
 ------------------